 Private Associations and Organizations

-Obtain Approval of an "Additional Food Safety Training" Course
+How to Obtain Approval of an "Additional Food Safety Training" Course

 To obtain approval for a particular class, the training provider must contact the local health department in the county in which the "additional food safety training" course will be offered.
 The course must meet the criteria set by that local health department, and their approval must be received before students use the course to qualify for the extended 5-year food worker card.